Construction Law Services

 Alleging that a party or individual has not fulfilled the obligations that were agreed upon.

-Contact us to discuss how we can help you with any of the above types of construction disputes and litigations.
+Contact us to discuss how we can help you with any of the above types of commercial business litigations and issues.

 You have a form construction contract you use on all your projects, but the contract hasn’t been reviewed in years.
 You’re not sure if it complies with current laws, and you’ve had several clients raise questions about that paragraph on the second page.
 You’re sure it could be better drafted so that your construction company is protected and your clients understand the terms of the deal.
 You’re worried about what might happen if you don’t tighten up your contracts.

 We can help.
 At Murdock Law in Milwaukee, we regularly review and advise clients on their existing construction contracts.
 We flag the parts of the contracts that need rewriting.
 We point out where critical contract language is missing.
 We write contracts in a way that clarifies your intent.
 Our experience in litigating construction contracts gives us valuable insight into how to best protect your company.